IBM/example-health-apis/README.md

 - The source code is included in the [HCAZ_Source](HCAZ_Source) folder.

 - The source code includes JCL files to install the application.
 Some changes may need to be made to the JCL depending on your installation.
-If you have any questions ask your organization's zSystem Programmer or a zSystem Developer.
+If you have any questions ask your organization's z/OS System Programmer or a z/OS System Administrator.

 ## 7. Expose CICS Application data through z/OS Connect